Overview

 - Depression, National Institute of Mental Health

-- The National Institute of Mental Health, which is part of the National Institutes of Health, puts together this summary of depression.
-This summary can be printed.
+- The National Institute of Mental Health, which is part of the National Institutes of Health, has information on depression, signs and symptoms, treatment and more.

 - Mental Health America

-- Mental Health America (formerly known as National Mental Health Association) is a nonprofit organization that works with mental health and mental illness.
+- Mental Health America (formerly known as the National Mental Health Association) is a nonprofit organization that works with mental health and mental illness.
 Visit this site for more information on depression and other illnesses.
 And be sure to check out the fact sheets.

-These screening tests are meant to help you decide whether you might have depression.
-They should not take the place of talking with your doctor.
-If you think you have depression, call your family doctor or call Connections, a local mental health information and referral source, at (970) 221-5551.
+Screening tests can indicate if you might have depression, but they should not take the place of talking with your doctor.
+If you think you may have depression, call your family doctor or call Connections, a local mental health information and referral source, at 970-221-5551.

 Local Resources